fgpv-vpgf/fgpv-vpgf/docs/mapauthor/intro.md

 To load the viewer on a webpage, a few things are required on the host page:

 - A script tag which contains the polyfills for the page.
 This should be placed in the body section of the host page near the end.
 This must be placed above `rv-main.js`.
-Our recommended option is a call to polyfill.io:
+One option is to use a call to polyfill.io; it is a simple way to get polyfills, but makes your site dependent on the service being functional.

   ```html
   <script src="https://cdn.polyfill.io/v2/polyfill.min.js?features=default,Object.entries,Object.values,Array.prototype.find,Array.prototype.findIndex,Array.prototype.values,Array.prototype.includes,HTMLCanvasElement.prototype.toBlob,String.prototype.repeat,String.prototype.codePointAt,String.fromCodePoint,NodeList.prototype.@@iterator,Promise,Promise.prototype.finally"></script>